A tutorial on learning from preferences and choices with Gaussian Processes: Preference learning with two-argument functions.

 \section{Preference learning with two-argument functions.}

-An alternative approach to learning preferences is via two-argument function, where the preference relation is learned directly as a two-argument function.
-Expressing preferences through two-argument functions has been studied in economics to model non-transitive preferences, see, for instance, \cite{shafer1974nontransitive,fishburn1988nonlinear}.
+{An alternative approach to learning preferences is to model the preference relation directly as a two-argument function, rather than learning a utility function over individual options.
+In this framework, instead of assigning a numerical value (utility) to each option and comparing those values, the model learns a function that takes two options as input and directly predicts which one is preferred.} Expressing preferences through two-argument functions has been studied in economics to model non-transitive preferences, see, for instance, \citet{shafer1974nontransitive,fishburn1988nonlinear}.
 In machine learning, this is the predominant method \citep{furnkranz2010preference} for preference learning, because it allows the practitioner to frame the problem as a classification task.
 This approach \citep{van2022choice} works without imposing specific model assumptions, relying solely on a data-driven methodology.
 However, the effectiveness of this method in learning properties like (quasi-)transitivity from data hinges on a substantial amount of data, making it particularly well-suited for applications with large datasets \citep{wong2020bi,SIFRINGER2020236,LEDERREY2021100226}.